neilg63/astro-calc/README.md

 ### Celestial Bodies / Planets, Sun, moons, asteroids etc. / Grahas

+* all: All planets from Mercury to Pluto (except Earth) + Sun, Moon, Rahu (True Node) and Ketu
+* core: All used in traditional astrology, Sun, Moon, Mars, Mercury, Jupiter, Saturn, Rahu and Ketu
 * su: Sun
 * mo: Moon
 * me: Mercury